validmeasures/validmeasures.github.io/_projects/barriers-to-preventing-chronic-malnutrition-in-kambia-district-sierra-leone.md

 header:
   overlay_image: /assets/images/kambia4.png
 excerpt: Use of SQUEAC to investigate the causes of chronic malnutrition and the barriers to its prevention
-desription: Use of SQUEAC to investigate the causes of chronic malnutrition and the barriers to its prevention
+description: Use of SQUEAC to investigate the causes of chronic malnutrition and the barriers to its prevention
 sidebar:
     - title: "Country"
       image: /assets/images/odi.jpeg